manino203/FoodBoxApp/README.md

 ## Getting Started

-To get a copy of this project up and running on your local machine for development and testing purposes, follow these steps:
+To get a copy of this project up and running on your local machine for demonstration and testing purposes, follow these steps:

 ### Prerequisites